Updating your 360Giving data¶

 Letting 360Giving know about updates to your data¶

-If you publish a new file of data, or if your existing data file has been updated and the location or name of your data file has changed, you need to let 360Giving know so the Data Registry can be updated with the new file links.
+If you publish a new file of data, or if your existing data file has been updated and the location or name of your data file has changed, you need to submit the changes to the Data Registry using the 360Giving data file submission form.

 Remember to remove any old files from your website when making updates.